NadeemAfana/nadeemafana.github.io/_posts/archived/2023-06-15-vscode-high-virtual-memory.md

 ---

 <span style="display: none;" class="excerpt">This post explains why Chrome and VSCode consume Terabyte of virtual memory.</span>

-## Why is VSCode consuming Terabyte of virtual memory?

 It's not a memory leak as one might first suspect.
 The short answer is **Security**.